-Early data from the first two patients with EBV+ lymphoma treated with FLX475 monotherapy show significant target tumor reduction, including one patient who achieved a durable complete metabolic response and was on study for more than nine months as of November 2020.
+In November 2020, we reported that early data from the first two patients with EBV+ lymphoma treated with FLX475 monotherapy show significant target tumor reduction, including one patient who achieved a durable complete metabolic response and was on study for more than nine months as of November 2020.
 We decided to expand the EBV+ lymphoma monotherapy cohort to Stage 2 and to initiate a separate expansion cohort in EBV+ lymphoma in combination with pembrolizumab.